Avaiga/taipy/INSTALLATION.md

 npm run build:dev
 ```

-instead of the *standard* build option.
+Instead of the *standard* build option.

 This will preserve the debugging symbols, and you will be able to navigate in the
 TypeScript code from your debugger.